-NAPLES, FLA — May 9, 2019 — ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment and banking solutions, today announced financial results for the quarter ended March 31, 2019.
+NAPLES, FLA — May 7, 2020 — ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment solutions and software, today announced financial results for the quarter ended March 31, 2020.

 About ACI Worldwide

 ACI Worldwide, the Universal Payments (UP) company, powers electronic payments for more than 6,000 organizations around the world.
 More than 1,000 of the largest financial institutions and intermediaries, as well as thousands of global merchants, rely on ACI to execute $14 trillion each day in payments and securities.
 In addition, myriad organizations utilize our electronic bill presentment and payment services.
 Through our comprehensive suite of software solutions delivered on customers’ premises or through ACI’s private cloud, we provide real-time, immediate payments capabilities and enable the industry’s most complete omni-channel payments experience.
 To learn more about ACI, please visit www.aciworldwide.com.
 You can also find us on Twitter @ACI_Worldwide.

 © Copyright ACI Worldwide, Inc. 2020.

 ACI, ACI Worldwide, ACI Payment Systems, the ACI logo and all ACI product names are trademarks or registered trademarks of ACI Worldwide, Inc., or one of its subsidiaries, in the United States, other countries or both.
 Other parties’ trademarks referenced are the property of their respective owners.

 John Kraft, Vice President, Investor Relations & Strategic Analysis